-Woman dies after skydivers collide mid-air at Auckland beach
+Skydiving tragedy: Woman dies after mid-air collision over Auckland beach

 AdvertisementAdvertise with NZME.

-A man received moderate injuries and was taken to Auckland Hospital.
+A man in his 20s received moderate injuries and was taken to Auckland Hospital, Auckland Rescue Helicopter Trust said.

+A Skydive Auckland spokesperson confirmed "the parachutist did take off from Skydive Auckland and we will be releasing a statement in 48 hours".

 A person on a local social media community page believed the woman had been blown out to sea - at least one rescue helicopter was on the scene last night.